rp-rs/rp-hal/rp2040-hal/README.md

    <h3 align="center">rp-hal</h3>

   <p align="center">
-    A Rust HAL and board support packages for the RP family of microcontrollers from the Raspberry Pi Foundation
+    A Rust HAL impl for the RP family of microcontrollers from the Raspberry Pi Foundation
     <br />
     <a href="https://github.com/rp-rs/rp-hal"><strong>Explore the docs »</strong></a>
     <br />